 Steve’s Olsher’s “profiting from podcasts” list features some pretty big podcasters with established audiences, and that’s great.
 However, if you are in a smaller niche, you may have an even better success rate by doing some of the initial leg work yourself.

-Reaching out to other relevant podcasters in your niche is easy, and iTunes is the perfect tool to look up interesting shows in your category.
+Reaching out to other relevant podcasters in your niche is easy, and Apple Podcasts is the perfect tool to look up interesting shows in your category.
 Each show lists a website, and you can quickly get a sense how professionally each podcast is set up.
 Almost all podcast websites have a contact form or other way to get in touch, and again you can send a templated email requesting to be on their show.

 You will want to listen to the show you want to appear on, and comment on something that you heard and liked about it.
 This gives you a much better chance of being accepted than sending what may look like a templated mass email.

 The more personal you make your inquiry, the better the results.

 To promote your podcast, guesting can be a crucial part of the ecosystem.
 When you appear, you inherently get to promote your podcast and other work (provided you’re interesting, which we’ll take as a given right now).

 If some listeners like what you have to say, they will jump over to your own podcast and subscribe.